DFE-Digital/publish-teacher-training/docs/api.md

 in the response headers.
 With that in mind, these are the parameters you should expect to see:

-- `changed_since` - is an ISO 8601 timestamp stating the oldest change to include
+- `changed_since` - is an ISO 8601 timestamp stating the oldest change to include.
-- `from_entity_id` where "entity" is "provider" or "course" - is an internal id used in paging to ensure no ambiguity where record updates within the same second have been split across pages

 The header format is from [link header pagination](https://apievangelist.com/2016/05/02/http-header-awareness-using-the-link-header-for-pagination/).